first year

 The startup world is a fast paced environment where pausing for a self congratulatory pat on the back does seem like a luxury.
 There is a harsh reality to keeping a young business growing that pressurizes entrepreneurs to skip over pivotal milestones in their business.

-However, a common misconception is that revelling in one’s successes can breed complacency.
+However, a common misconception is that reveling in one’s successes can breed complacency.
 Quite the opposite.
 Enjoying the journey as much as the destination will not only make the work feel easier, it sets up a positive culture within the business.

 How to enjoy the process: Plan in time for team socializing.
 Celebrate award wins and major product releases with a company lunch.
 Take one afternoon out of every month to plan an activity that is in no way associated with your business.
 When something goes well, enjoy it!